m-ezekiel/twitterProfileAnalysis/README.md

 ## Getting Started

-Now that everything is installed, open the file R Markdown file "twitterReport.Rmd".
+Now that everything is installed, open the file R Markdown file *twitterReport.Rmd*.
 Enter the name of the account for which you wish to generate a report.
 You may also specify the number of tweets for the algorithm to retrieve and parse by changing the numerical value of "n".

 ```r
 # Setup